 What Happens Next

-Based on the conversations and outcomes of the gathering, TNC Canada and Tides Canada are supporting an ongoing forum, which will be coordinated by Moody and Housty, providing an opportunity for this group to stay connected and learn from each other, as well as engage other similar Indigenous stewardship leaders throughout British Columbia.
+Based on the conversations and outcomes of the gathering, Nature United and Tides Canada are supporting an ongoing forum, which will be coordinated by Moody and Housty, providing an opportunity for this group to stay connected and learn from each other, as well as engage other similar Indigenous stewardship leaders throughout British Columbia.

 The first step will be some logistical planning, Moody points out.
 “We’re looking at how it will operate,” she says.
 “How will we share these success stories?
 How can we strategize toward solving bigger problems?
 What strategies can we bring home and implement now?”

 “We know we're stronger together,” Housty says.
 “We know that our wellbeing is important.
 We know that a sense of community sustains our resilience.
 We know that we can help each other makes leaps and bounds when we share our own best practices and lessons learned.
 But it's so rare, in the chaos and pressure of our day-to-day lives, that we can really make time for those things.
 This gathering was a strong reminder for me of why my networks matter and how they keep me strong.
 And I hope we can replicate the energy that emerged from our time together by gathering again and again.”